Starpharma: Beaten Up By COVID-19 For No Reason

 The coronavirus crisis has no respect, so almost all stocks are down.
 Of course, we still don't know how severe or prolonged this crisis will turn out to be, but it is also clear that as the initial sharp drop starts to level off, there will be opportunity, especially for companies that are well financed, have compelling news coming, and are unlikely to be directly affected by COVID-19.

 I'm a long-time investor in small Aussie biotech company Starpharma (OTCQX:SPHRY), and given the chaos in the markets, it seems worth reassessing once again its prospects.
 In the past week, Starpharma has set new 12-month lows, and its share price is now approximately half of what it was in mid-February.
 It is rare to see an emerging biotech company with substantial products in market, a pipeline that is long, a good cash runway and with a market capitalisation less than $US150 million.
 This describes Australian biotech company Starpharma.
 The latest detailed update (February 24 reporting end of year 2019 results) has a lot of encouraging news.
-This in an interesting neglected clinical biotech company and worth considering as an emerging company investment.
+This is an interesting neglected clinical biotech company and worth considering as an emerging company investment.
 I last wrote about Starpharma on October 1, 2019, when the share price was $US8.10; today, it was $US4.
 This fall in share price in no way reflects results over the past 6 months.

 Product areas